-The Company's Audit Committee presently comprises of six directors, all except one (Ms. Denise Lynn Hansen) are non-executive and Independent Directors.
+The Company's Audit Committee presently comprises of five directors.
+All of whom are non-executive and Independent Directors.
 This is in compliance with Chapter IV of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 Lt.
 Gen. D.B.
-Singh, an Independent Director, is the Chairman of the Committee while Mr. Sanjaya Kulkarni, Mr. Narendra Ambwani, Mr. Arun Bewoor, Ms. Denise Lynn Hansen and Ms. Veena Vishindas Gidwani are its Members.
+Singh, an Independent Director, is the Chairman of the Committee while Mr. Sanjaya Kulkarni, Mr. Narendra Ambwani, Mr. Arun Bewoor and Ms. Veena Vishindas Gidwani are its Members.
 The Managing Director & CEO, Chief Financial Officer, the Internal Auditors and the Statutory Auditors attend the meetings by invitation.
 Ms. Jyoti Chawla, Company Secretary acts as Secretary to the Committee.